Which Forklift Lithium Battery is Best for Your Equipment?

 Can Lithium Batteries Be Used in All Forklift Models?

-Most modern forklifts support lithium, but older models may require retrofitting.
-Check OEM compatibility first.
+Most modern forklifts support lithium, though older models may require retrofitting.
+Always check OEM compatibility first.

 How Long Does It Take to Charge a Lithium Forklift Battery?